katelyndiaz/katelyndiaz/README.md

-Hello, my name is Katelyn Diaz (she/her) and I am a Recent Graduate of Smith College (c/o 23) with a degree in Statistical & Data Sciences (SDS) and Biochemistry.
+Hello, my name is Katelyn Diaz (she/her) and I am a recent graduate of Smith College (c/o 23) with a degree in Statistical & Data Sciences (SDS) and Biochemistry.

 -----------